XrXr/xrxr.github.io/content/post/write-barrier.md

 ## Incremental mark and sweep

 WB stands for write barrier so `gc_verify_internal_consistency` is telling us that there is a "write barrier miss".
-To understand what write barriers are and what they are for, we first need to undertand how the GC functions.
+To understand what write barriers are and what they are for, we first need to understand how the GC functions.
 Once upon a time, Ruby had a stop-the-world mark-and-sweep GC.
 "Stop-the-world" sounds grandiose, but it basically means no Ruby code is running while the GC is doing work.
 I made some animated slides to explain the stop-the-world GC algorithm. [^1]

 {{<html>}}
 <style>